Miretz/miretz.github.io/_posts/2018-02-13-starting-new-projects.markdown

   - Underline the purpose of the project and the desired outcomes
   - Do you know something similar, but want to do a better version of it?
 (How would it be better?
 Why should users switch to your version?)
 3. List of **main features**
-4. **Personas** - Make up people, imagine future users, Remember to stay with why, not how
+4. **Personas** -  Imagine future users, Remember to stay with why, not how
 5. Design concrete **user stories**

 ## Proof of concept phase